-- The cap for the four-person very low-income limit is last year's four-person very low-income limit multiplied by the greater of 5% or twice the change in the unadjusted national median family income with an absolute cap of 10 percent.
-The 10 percent absolute cap is effective for FY 2024 because twice the change in the national MFI would exceed it (in FY 2024, unadjusted national median family income from ACS 2021 to ACS 2022 was 14.8 percent).
+- The cap for the four-person very low-income limit is last year's four-person very lowincome limit multiplied by the greater of 5% or twice the change in the unadjusted national median family income with an absolute cap of 10 percent.
+A 9.23 percent cap is in effect for FY 2025, representing twice the change in the national MFI.
 This is rounded down to the nearest \$50.
-The cap is rounded down to ensure that it is less than or equal to last year's four-person very low-income limit times this cap. - The floor for the four-person very low-income limit is last year's four-person very low-income limit multiplied by 0.95 and rounded up to the nearest \$50.
-The floor is rounded up to ensure that it is greater than or equal to 95 percent of last year's four-person very low-income limit. - If the otherwise adjusted four-person very low-income limit is above the cap, then HUD sets it at the cap.
+The cap is rounded down to ensure that it is less than or equal to last year's four-person very low-income limit times this cap. - The floor for the four-person very low-income limit is last year's four-person very lowincome limit multiplied by 0.95 and rounded up to the nearest \$50.
+The floor is rounded up to ensure that it is greater than or equal to 95 percent of last year's four-person very lowincome limit. - If the otherwise adjusted four-person very low-income limit is above the cap, then HUD sets it at the cap.
 If it is below the floor, then HUD sets it at the floor. - HUD makes family size adjustments to the floored/capped four-person very low-income limit and re-checks for compliance with the cap and floor rules.
 HUD makes no additional adjustments to limits for families of more than or less than four persons for the very low-income limit, except that these are then rounded up to the nearest \$50. - HUD applies the cap and floor in an analogous way to the four-person low-income limit. - Income limits based on either the very low-income limit or the low-income limit do not have caps and floors recalculated.

-ATTACHMENT 1

-Income Limit Applications
+ATTACHMENT 1 Income Limit Applications